School Logo

 • Children visit a variety of places of worship throughout their time at Holbrook, and celebrate cultures through music, dance, food or festival focussed workshops;

-• Our RE scheme ensures that our children have a good understanding of a range of religious beliefs and customs;
+• Our RE curriculum ensures that our children have a good understanding of a range of religious beliefs and customs;

 • Help pupils to acquire an understanding of, and respect for, their own and other cultures and ways of life;